 Bury manager Kevin Blackwell confident of League One survival

-Kevin Blackwell insists Bury are good enough to remain in League One, despite conceding a late equaliser to draw 1-1 against Carlisle on Tuesday.
+Kevin Blackwell insists Bury are good enough to remain in League One, despite conceding a late equaliser to

 "We've shown everybody we can compete in this division," said Blackwell.

 "That was one of the things we needed to get through to the players as quickly as possible."